Dipolar tidal effects in gravitational waves from scalarized black hole binary inspirals in quadratic gravity: Explicit expressions from waveform and phase evolution calculation

 \section{Explicit expressions from waveform and phase evolution calculation}

 In this appendix we show the full expressions coming from the scalar and part of the tensor waveform calculation. \\ As described in section \ref{diprad}, the scalar waveform can be obtained via the DIRE approach constructing the different scalar field moments from \eqref{poleswaveform}.
-The source term from \eqref{EOMsourceterm} and in the definition of the multipoles \eqref{I} is obtained from the full field equation \eqref{FE2} and the PN expanded expression related to \eqref{eomphisec5}
+The source term from \eqref{EOMsourceterm} and in the definition of the multipoles \eqref{I} is obtained from the full field equation \eqref{FE2} expanded to 1PN

 Using in the last equality that the contributions of the $ \mathcal{R}_{G B}^2$ term vanishes in the integral of \eqref{I} as shown in \cite{Shiralilou:2021mfl}.
 The tidal contribution is considered in section \ref{diprad}.
-Substituting the lowest order field solutions \eqref{solU0}, \eqref{solvarphi0} and preforming the integration gives for the multipole moments
+Substituting the lowest order field solutions \eqref{eq:UphiLO} and preforming the integration gives for the multipole moments

 Converting to the centre of mass frame with expressions (45) and (47) from \cite{Shiralilou:2021mfl} and substitution in \eqref{poleswaveform} gives for the expression of the scalar waveform up to a relative 0.5PN\footnote{using the convention of setting the lowest order GR waveform terms (can be extracted from the quadrupole formula) equal to 0PN, which is proportional to $1/c^4$.}